Roman Catholic Archdiocese of Nampula: Incidents

-In 2025 current Archbishop Inácio Saure complained of illegal occupation of Church lands by squatters.
+In 2025, Archbishop Inácio Saure complained of illegal occupation of Church lands by squatters.
 In an article in Aid to the Church in Need, local Church sources imply that the squatters have the backing of the Government, and that the occupations are retaliation for the bishops' outspokenness on issues such as the state's crackdown on protesters in the social unrest following the 2024 general election, and the handling of the insurgency in Cabo Delgado.